samuelm27290/Libri-Samuelis/README.md

 # Contact

-If you want to express your options on the website, report bugs, or make suggestions, feel free to contact me:
+If you want to express your opinions on the website, report bugs, or make suggestions, feel free to contact me:
 <a href="mailto:samuelmartin7000@gmail.com">samuelmartin7000@gmail.com</a>